slacy/openmusictheory.github.io/compoundPeriod.md

 <iframe src="https://embed.spotify.com/?uri=spotify%3Atrack%3A5nBf5P09DwNUA9XbwKueVI" width="300" height="80" frameborder="0" allowtransparency="true"></iframe>

-The initiating phrase is constructed as a sentence whose basic idea is a presentation and whose contrasting idea is a continuation.
+The large antecedent is constructed as a sentence whose basic idea is a presentation and whose contrasting idea is a continuation.
 Following the HC in m.
 8, the next phrase restates the presentational basic idea in varied form.
 The final four measures culminate in a PAC.

 ###A Compound Period Comprised of Two Hybrids

-If the initiating phrase is composed of an antecedent ,rather than a presentation, the 8-bar antecedent phrase will be a hybrid of the ["antecedent + continuation"](hybridThemes.html#hybrid-1) variety.
+If the initiating phrase is composed of an antecedent, rather than a presentation, the 8-bar antecedent phrase will be a hybrid of the ["antecedent + continuation"](hybridThemes.html#hybrid-1) variety.

 <img src="Graphics/ClassicalThemes/16period-hybrid1.svg" onerror="this.src='Graphics/ClassicalThemes/16period-hybrid1.png'">